lastcoolnameleft/intro-to-3d-printing/README.md

 - Many of my friends have them (bounce ideas/support)
 - Most parts are 3D printed and [Open Sourced](https://www.printables.com/@Prusa3D/collections/54487)!
   - Inspired by [RepRap](http://reprap.org/)
+- In some cases, you can skip the slicing step

 ---

 <!--